Get Control Value of VI and EXE from Python

 Issue Details

-I would like to connect to a running VI or executable built from a VI and acquire front panel values using Python.
+I would like to connect to a running VI or executable built from a VI and control or get Front Panel values using Python.

 How can I do that?